JyotirmoyDas05/finwise.ly/README.md

 ## Support

-For support, email support@finwise.ly or join our Slack channel.
+For support, email jyotimoydascse@gmail.com or join our Discord Channel(To be Given soon).

 ## Acknowledgments